How to Group and Organize Google Chrome Page Tabs

 Now you can add more tab groups to the OneTab tab by opening a new set of pages in the browser and pressing the extension’s button on toolbar again.
 That will then merge all the open pages into a second group of tabs on the OneTab page as shown below.
 This means you can now move the tabs from one of the groups to another.
 Left-click and drag a page from one tab group to another.

 Select More… and Lock this tab group to lock a group of tabs.
 Then you can open pages listed on the OneTab tab without removing them from the locked group.
-With that locking option you can effectively set up a new list of bookmarked websites and group the sites into alternative categories such as sport, software, etc.
+With that locking option you can effectively set up a new list of bookmarked websites and group the sites into alternative categories such as sports, software, social media, etc.

 Group Your Tabs